Mississippi Counseling License Requirements

 5. Pass the National Clinical Mental Health Counselor Examination (NCMHCE).

 The Board will then provide approval to test once the supervised work hours are verified as complete.
-The NCMHCE is comprised of 10 simulations designed to test clinical counseling and mental health knowledge.
+The National Clinical Mental Health Counselor Examination (NCMHCE) is comprised of 11 case studies designed to test clinical counseling and mental health knowledge.
 The National Board for Certified Counselors (NBCC) administers the exam and offers an online handbook detailing what to expect and how to prepare.
-You must take the exam within 12 months; if you are not successful, you can take the exam again one more time within the 12 month period.
+You must take the exam within 12 months; if you are not successful, you can take the exam again one more time within the 12-month period.
 Subsequent attempts must be approved by the Board.

 6. Receive your LPC license.